tobyhodges/lesson-sprint-recommendations/during.md

   of particular sections/types of contribution.
   If your lesson is being developed on GitHub, see the section below for more specific recommendations on this topic.
+- **Record information about participants and contributions.**
+  Prompt participants to add their details to the shared notes, so you can refer to it later and ensure everyone's contributions are recorded.
+  Information to collect might include names, affiliations, preferred pronouns, Orcid identifiers, GitHub usernames, and any other identifiers/handles that are relevant or frequently used in your domain.
+  You may also wish to record the different ways in which participants are contributing to the lesson during the sprint, to ensure proper credit is given later e.g. when publishing the lesson.

 ## Recommendations for GitHub